There's a rumor going around that digital publishing is killing the agency model. Just google “agency is dead” and you'll see what I mean.

 While offline marketing spend spirals downward, online advertising and digital marketing campaigns have seen huge growth in the last five years, largely thanks to the widespread adoption of smartphones.

-More robust targeting has led to better marketing ROI and thus, brands are incentivized to move away from offline.
+More robust targeting has led to better marketing ROI; thus, brands are incentivized to move away from offline.
 In fact, digital media already overtook its offline counterparts in 2013.

 According to Marketing Week, digital growth means overall marketing budgets are up, and digital ad budgets have increased for five continuous years.